Lower Bounds for Electrical Reduction on Surfaces: Background

-A \EMPH{homotopy} between two curves $\gamma$ and $\gamma'$ on the same surface is a continuous deformation from one curve to the other, formally defined as a continuous function $H\colon {S^1 \times [0,1] \to M}$ such that $H(\cdot,0) = \gamma$ and $H(\cdot,1) = \gamma'$.
+A \EMPH{homotopy} between two curves $\gamma$ and $\gamma'$ on the same surface $\Sigma$ is a continuous deformation from one curve to the other, formally defined as a continuous function $H\colon {S^1 \times [0,1] \to \Sigma}$ such that $H(\cdot,0) = \gamma$ and $H(\cdot,1) = \gamma'$.
 The definition of homotopy extends naturally to multicurves.
-Classical topological arguments imply that two multicurves are homotopic if and only if one can be transformed into the other by a finite sequence of \EMPH{homotopy moves}, shown in Figure \ref{F:homotopy}.
-A multicurve is \EMPH{homotopically reduced} if no sequence of homotopy moves leads to a multicurve with fewer vertices.
+Classical topological arguments imply that two multicurves are homotopic if and only if one can be transformed into the other by a finite sequence of \EMPH{homotopy moves} (shown in Figure \ref{F:homotopy}).
+Notice that a $\arc10$ move is applied to an empty \EMPH{loop}, and a $\arc20$ move is applied on an empty \EMPH{bigon}.
+A multicurve is \EMPH{homotopically tight} (or \EMPH{h-tight} for short) if no sequence of homotopy moves leads to a multicurve with fewer vertices.

-Facial electrical transformations in any plane graph $G$ induce local transformations in the medial graph~$G^\times$ that closely resemble homotopy moves.
-We call these \EMPH{$\arc10$}, \EMPH{$\arc21$}, and \EMPH{$\arc33$} moves, where the numbers before and after each arrow indicate the number of local vertices before and after the move; see Figure \ref{F:medial-elec}.
-We collectively refer to these transformations and their inverses as \EMPH{medial electrical moves}.
-A multicurve is \EMPH{electrically reduced} if no sequence of medial electrical moves leads to another multicurve with fewer vertices.

-For multicurves on surfaces with boundary, both homotopy moves and medial electrical moves on boundary faces are forbidden.
+Facial electrical transformations in any embedded graph $G$ correspond to local operations in the medial graph~$G^\times$ that closely resemble homotopy moves.
+We call these \EMPH{$\arc10$}, \EMPH{$\arc21$}, and \EMPH{$\arc33$} moves, where the numbers before and after each arrow indicate the number of local vertices before and after the move.
+We collectively refer to these operations and their inverses as \EMPH{electrical moves}.
+A multicurve is \EMPH{electrically tight} (or \EMPH{e-tight} for short) if no sequence of electrical moves leads to another multicurve with fewer vertices.
+For multicurves on surfaces with boundary, both homotopy moves and electrical moves performed on boundary faces are forbidden.
+The fact that we use same name \emph{tight} for both homotopy moves and electrical moves is not a coincidence; we will justify its usage in Section~\ref{SS:eq-tight}.